-The CGPA shall be calculated for a candidate appeared in the semester-end examinations for all the courses (including regular and supplementary) till that semester.
+The CGPA shall be calculated for a candidate passed all the courses in the semester-end examinations (including regular and supplementary) till that semester.
 The CGPA will be displayed in the grade sheet of the regular semester-end examinations and also in the consolidated grade sheet issued at the end of the program.
 The CGPA is computed on a 10 point scale as given below: